scylladb/scylla-monitoring/docs/source/thanos.rst

 The file you edit is a template file that replaces the file Grafana uses, next time you start.

-Restart the Scylla Monitoring stack it should now use Thanos.
+Restart the Scylla Monitoring Stack it should now use Thanos.